The Aim of the Learning Support Department

 Information about Gartree High School’s policies for the identification and assessment of pupils with special educational needs

 Pupils with SEND have often already been identified within their primary school provision, and this is shared with us through close liaison and partnerships.
-The SENCo will attend annual reviews for primary school pupils with Educational Health and Care Plans (EHCPs), to support early transition.
 Enhanced transitions and early identification of pupils with SEND is essential and a variety of data tools can be used to assess if additional SEND needs have not already been picked up.
 Key stage 2 SAT results and teacher assessments are used, as well as annual standardised reading and spelling tests to identify any concerns that may not have already been addressed.
+Please note that the school do not do dyslexia assessments.

 In some cases if a pupil is continuing to experience significant difficulties, further external expertise may be requested.
 The school will refer to external agencies for assessments as appropriate, following consultation with parents/carers, where it is felt pupils would benefit from additional strategies and/or support.
-The assess, plan, do, review cycle will be implemented and if progress is limited after two cycles, an assessment for an EHC Plan may be considered.
+The assess, plan, do, review cycle can be implemented if progress is limited after reasonable adjustments have been made following identification of additional needs.

 Provision for pupils with special educational needs